-The Company matching contributions are initially invested in shares of Company stock; however, members may redirect immediately, subject to applicable Company policy, these contributions once allocated.
-Each member's account will be credited with its share of net investment earnings of the funds in which that account is invested.
+The Company matching contributions are initially invested in units of the Hudson Global Stock Fund; however, members may redirect immediately, subject to applicable Company policy, these contributions once allocated.
+Each member's account will be credited with its share of net investment earnings including net appreciation or depreciation of the funds in which that account is invested.
 The member individually manages the self-directed brokerage accounts.
 The benefit to which a member is entitled is the amount that can be provided from the member's vested account.
 The Plan also accepts rollover contributions (i.e., amounts which can be rolled over into a tax qualified plan from another employer's qualified plan or an individual retirement account).